Kevinle76/Myopia_Clusters/README.md

 A medical research company that’s interested in finding better ways to predict myopia, or nearsightedness, exploring this possibility by using unsupervised learning.

 Fitting data to a model and using clustering algorithms to place data into groups.
-Then, create a visualization that shares findings.
+Then, creating a visualization that shares findings.

 ## Objectives: